In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 All of the other bean to cup machines featuring in this article (and all of the machines I’m aware of) except the sage machines have between 5-13 grind settings.

-But then we have things like pre-infusion, PID (digital temperature control), 21 gram double dose, Americano being crafted with hot water via a dedicated water spout so it’s not truly a long over extracted shot, dual boiler, auto milk texturing.
+However then we have things like pre-infusion, PID (digital temperature control), 21 gram double dosage, Americano being made with hot water via a dedicated water spout so it’s not literally a long over extracted shot, dual boiler, auto milk texturing.

 While I don’t think you’re ever going to get a bean to cup machine up to 100% of the potential cup quality of a decent home barista set up and a decent home barista, these features I believe get the Sage Oracle about as close as anyone is likely to get.